21st Century Library

 Phase IB – The Plaza entrance and landscaping (completed)

-Future Phases – Renovations of the second, first, fourth, and fifth floors in separate phases.
+Future Phases – Renovations of the first, second, and fifth floors, as well as ARC expansion, in separate phases.

-Phase IIA, the renovation of the third floor, is estimated to be complete in spring/summer 2023.
+Phase IID, the renovation of the fourth floor, is expected to begin in May 2024 and last approximately 18 months.

 When will the entire 21st Century Library be completed?